Back to Course

 What is DKIM Alignment?

-2. The domain in the d= tag in the DKIM-Signature header (DKIM signing domain)
+2. The domain in the d= tag of the DKIM-Signature header (the DKIM signing domain)

-DKIM alignment modes (included in your DMARC record)
+DKIM alignment modes (set in your DMARC record)

-1. Relaxed (adkim=r) : an organizational match between the the DKIM signature domain and the mail From: domain is enough for DKIM alignment to pass, instead of an exact match.
+1. Relaxed (adkim=r): an organizational-domain match between the DKIM signing domain and the From: domain is enough for DKIM alignment to pass; an exact match is not required.

-2. Strict (adkim=s) : an exact match between the the DKIM signature domain and the mail From: domain is is needed for DKIM alignment to pass.
+2. Strict (adkim=s): an exact match between the DKIM signing domain and the From: domain is required for DKIM alignment to pass.

 DKIM-Signature: v=1; ...; d=domain.com; ...

-The domain name (domain.com) in the DKIM signature header perfectly matches the domain name in the mail From: header.
-Hence DKIM alignment passes.
+The signing domain (domain.com) in the DKIM-Signature exactly matches the From: domain.
+DKIM alignment passes.

 DKIM-Signature: v=1; ...; d=xyz.org; ...

-The domain name (domain.com) in the DKIM signature header does not match the domain name in the mail From: header.
-Hence DKIM alignment fails.
+The signing domain (xyz.org) does not match the From: domain (domain.com).
+DKIM alignment fails.

 Course content